Clean white tiled bathroom with wall-hung toilet

 How I treat BPH

-Targeted nutrients and herbs with real evidence (saw palmetto, beta-sitosterol, others by case), lifestyle work on body composition and inflammation, and where appropriate alpha-blockers or 5-alpha-reductase inhibitors via prescription.
+Targeted nutrients and herbs with real evidence, saw palmetto, beta-sitosterol, and others by case.
+Lifestyle work on body composition and inflammation.
+Where appropriate: alpha-blockers or 5-alpha-reductase inhibitors via prescription.
 Surgery isn't usually needed when the work starts early.

 When I refer

-PSA rising fast, hematuria, severe obstructive symptoms, abnormal exam findings — straight to urology.
+PSA rising fast, blood in the urine, severe obstructive symptoms, abnormal exam findings, straight to urology.
 Naturopathic care and urology work well together and I keep the lines open.

 Considered.